-- Limited capacity.
-Due to the required social distancing rules, there are only 12 pews available per Mass.
-Each pew can be used by one person OR up to 5 persons from one household.
-A maximum attendance of 50 people per service is being imposed for now – to be reviewed on 30th July.
+- Capacity.
+The previous 2-metre social distancing is reduced to 1-metre which means we can use all the pews in our churches.
+Each pew can be used by up to 5 persons from one household.

 - One way traffic.
 Those arriving in the church must enter through the main door, remain in their seats for the duration of the service and then leave through the exit door in the front part of the church.

 - Hygiene.
 Wearing face masks or covering is mandatory for everyone staying in the church; children below the age of 5 and people with specific medical conditions are exempt in line with the Scottish Government guidelines.
 On the arrival, you should use hand sanitising gel (available in the foyer).
-The use of toilets in the church should be avoided except emergencies.
+The use of toilets in the church should be avoided except in emergencies.

 - Health and safety.
 Should you have symptoms of Covid-19 (new persistent cough, fever, loss of smell and taste), or have been issued a shielding letter or being asked to self-isolate please do not attend Mass.

 - Liturgy.
-According to the most recent guidelines produced by Bishops’ Conference of Scotland, there are temporary restrictions and changes to the way Mass is celebrated.
+According to the most recent guidelines produced by the Bishops’ Conference of Scotland, there are temporary restrictions and changes to the way Mass is celebrated.